 Now, move from your legs and look down towards your ankles and feet.
 Is there any swelling that can’t be put down to any other condition?
 This is a tough question for pregnant women but it’s one that’s important to consider.
 Swelling can simply be down to water retention and this is a common issue for women, particularly in advanced stages of pregnancy.

 Swollen ankles and feet can, therefore, be attributed to other causes but it’s important to remember that pregnant women can be at greater risk of developing varicose veins.
 This is generally due to the extra pressure on the lower body and, it can be a particular problem for those who remain inactive for much of their term.
-In summary, it may well be nothing to worry about but swollen feet and ankles should always be checked out.
+In summary, it may well be nothing to worry about but swollen feet and ankles should always be checked out by a podiatrist.